Externally driven condensates show translation-induced polarization, directed coalescence, and anomalous diffusion in viscoelastic media: Brownian motion of condensates

-to lowest order in $\sqrt{\gamma}R$.
-For small condensates, $R < \SI{35}{\nano\meter}$ estimated in Appendix~\ref{sec:parameter_estimate}, motion is dominated by $D_c \propto 1/R^3$, and is independent of fluctuations in the viscoelastic fluid.
-Since one can assume that the condensates exceed this threshold size in practice, in the following we make the approximation $D_c \approx 0$.
-For large condensates, taking into account fluid stresses recovers the size dependence of the Stokes-Einstein relation, $D_0 \propto 1/R$, in agreement with recent Cahn-Hilliard-Navier-Stokes simulations~\cite{zhang_2024_brownian}.
-Compared to a solid object, the hydrodynamic radius of liquid biomolecular condensates is reduced by the factor $5/36$.
-Importantly, shorter stress correlation times $\tau_\alpha$, or longer fluid relaxation times $\tau_f$, amplify the Brownian motion of condensates relative to thermal equilibrium $\tau_\alpha = \tau_f$.
+to lowest order in $\sqrt{\gamma}R$ , which was derived from Eq.~\eqref{eq:ode_transformed_boundary_condition} with fluid flow correlations given by Eq.~\eqref{eq:fluid_correlation_approximated}.
+For condensates smaller than some threshold size, $R \ll R^\star$, motion is dominated by $D_c \propto 1/R^3$, and is independent of fluctuations in the viscoelastic fluid.
+As will be discussed in the next section, one can assume that biomolecular condensates exceed this threshold size $R^\star$ in practice.
+Therefore, the subsequent discussion will be based on the converse approximation $D_c \approx 0$.
+For large condensates, $R \gg R^\star$, taking into account fluid stresses recovers the size dependence of the Stokes-Einstein relation, $D_0 \propto 1/R$, in agreement with recent Cahn-Hilliard-Navier-Stokes simulations~\cite{zhang_2024_brownian}.
+Compared to a solid object, the hydrodynamic radius of liquid biomolecular condensates is reduced by a factor of $5/36$ due to permeation by the fluid.
+Importantly, shorter stress correlation times $\tau_\alpha$, or longer fluid relaxation times $\tau_f$, amplify the center-of-mass fluctuations of condensates relative to an equilibrium-like system ($\tau_\alpha = \tau_f$).